What to know about Ainu culture

 2. Iyairaikele: Thank you

-This word is used to convey a heartfelt thank you.
-A lighter thank you is “hiouoi.”
+This is to convey a deep appreciation.
+A lighter one is “hiouoi.”

 3. Hinna: Delicious

 This is used to show a gratitude for the nature and food rather than to show something tastes good.